agoncal/baking-microservice-pie/demo03-monitoring/README.md

 ### Docker Compose

 On the root folder you will find a `docker-compose.yml` file.
-This will execute all the needed Docker images
+This will execute all the needed Docker images, including the ELK stack.

 ### Raspberry PI